Hello, nice to meet you

 Call it a quarter life crisis, call it running away, finding myself, or whatever other label we tend to need to categorize those who claw against the norm.
 All I knew for sure was that there was a bright, big world outside of my comfortable American life and I intended to find out exactly what else it had to offer.

 It would have been easy to stay.
 There was no reason for me to go, other than the unquenchable desire to explore the unknown that had been bubbling underneath, unable to be silenced.
 And at 25, the only thing I was entirely sure of in my small life was that I would regret it forever if I did not at least find out.
 And the only thing I feared more than leaving itself, was never leaving at all.

 So I left.
-Abandoning a job and life that I loved, I took my sheepish mound of a few thousand dollars, and without any more of a plan than ten flights, I packed a backpack and fled the so desired "American Dream."
+Abandoning a job and life that I loved, I took my sheepish mound of a few thousand dollars, and without any more of a plan than ten flights spread out over 6 months that would turn into 13 and 11 countries that would turn into 21, I packed a backpack and fled the so desired American Dream.